hero

 Research identifies genetic mutations in seven island areas that cause rodenticide resistance

 Resistance to rodenticides, or pesticides used to eliminate or repel the presence of rodents, is a widespread phenomenon on Italian islands.
-This is the finding of a study, published in Science of the Total Environment, by a group of researchers from CNR-Iret and La Sapienza University.
+This is the finding of a study, published in Science of the Total Environment, carried out by a group of researchers from CNR-Iret and La Sapienza University.

 • Solutions between timber and undergrowth